Processing. Please Wait.

 Your federal employer identification number (commonly known as an EIN or FEIN) is similar to a social security number for your business.
 The IRS assigns these numbers and uses them to easily identify individual corporations on tax filings, including federal corporate income tax returns.

-The IRS requires corporations to get an EIN for their federal tax filings, and the Oregon Department of Revenue requires an EIN for their business registration.
-You will also need your EIN when you apply for an Oregon State Tax Identification number (called a Business Identification Number or BIN) and you may be asked for your EIN when opening a bank account, securing a loan, or applying for local business permits and licenses.
+Yes.
+The IRS requires corporations to get an EIN for their federal tax filings.
+You may also be asked for your EIN when opening a bank account, securing a loan, or applying for local business permits and licenses.

 You can get an EIN directly from the IRS.
 The application is free, and most businesses can apply online.
 However, if you don’t have a social security number, you’ll need to submit a paper application form.
 Can’t bear to fill out yet another application?
 Hire Northwest to get your EIN for you.
 Just add on EIN service during checkout when you sign up for our incorporation service.